MarkTulch/TwitchPlaysExpeditions/README.md

 The clientId and clientSecret can be found on the twitch dev dashboard for the extension.
 Your ownerId can be found using this chrome extension and typing in your twitch username.

+#### ngrok Install
+Download and follow the instructions for setup and installation at https://www.ngrok.com/.

+#### Testing with Legends of Runeterra
 In Legends of Runeterra under `Settings`-> `Third Party Tools`, make sure `Enable Third Party Endpoints` is checked and the port number is `21337` (the default).

-Download and follow the instructions for setup and installation at https://www.ngrok.com/.
 Once ngrok is installed, find your `ngrok.exe` and launch the executable.
 Then run the command `ngrok.exe http 8081` to start ngrok.
 Take note of the forwarding url.
-It will be something like `https://1234abcd.ngrok.io`.
+It will be something like `https://abcde.ngrok.io`.
 Note: you need the `https://` not `http://`.

 In the Twitch Developer Rig under the `Extension Views` page, configure whatever views you would like.
 You will want 1 dashboard to perform setup for the voting, and at least 1 overlay to view the overlay on a stream.

-Start your Expedition.
+Press `Run Back End` and then press `Run Front End`.
+In the dashboard view, you will see an input `API Host`.
+This is where you will put your `https://` ngrok url and then press `Update Configuration`.
+Then press `Enable Voting` and start your Expedition.